So far, incredible fundraisers have raised $0 to further life‑saving research and support families facing blood cancer.

 Fast facts about blood cancer

 - Blood cancer is on the rise.
-Over the past ten years, the incidence of blood cancer has increased by approximately 38%.
+Over the past 10 years, the incidence of blood cancer has increased by 47%.

-- More research is needed to understand the causes of blood cancer and to find better treatments and ultimately, a cure.
+- More research is needed to understand the causes of blood cancer and find better treatments and, ultimately, a cure.

-- People living with blood cancer have the best chance to survive and to live well when they are diagnosed quickly and treated with the best therapies for their specific type of cancer.
+- People living with blood cancer have the best chance to survive and live well when diagnosed quickly and treated with the best therapies for their specific type of cancer.

 Resources and media contacts

-We have many individuals who are willing to share their story about why they will Light the Night.
+We have many individuals willing to share their stories about why they will Light the Night.
 We can give you more information about:

 - Human Interest stories (including photo opportunities)